 Bus Tours to Shawnee Mountain Ski Area

-Shawnee Mountain Ski Area is based on the Shawnee Mountain, on the western side of the Delaware Water Gap National Recreation Area and it is part of the Pocono Mountains.
+Shawnee Mountain Ski Area is based on the Shawnee Mountain or Mountain Creek, on the western side of the Delaware Water Gap National Recreation Area and it is part of the Pocono Mountains.
 It is a popular winter vacation spot that offers over twenty slopes for skiing and snowboarding, and a high-speed quad lift.
 The mountain elevates only to 1,350 feet.
 It is especially good for beginners and children, since the resort offers skiing lessons and a gear rental.